shitty-esolang-stuff/caeos/README.md

 A simple interpreter for the esolang [caeos](https://esolangs.org/wiki/Caeos)(*say-oss*).
-No functionality for rinning files, because nobody is going to.
+No functionality for running files, because nobody is going to.

 **USE**
 - Run caoes.py